Urakawa, Hokkaido: Rail

 Urakawa was served by the JR Hokkaido Hidaka Main Line.
 However, no trains have operated between Mukawa and Samani since January 2015, due to storm damage.
-Plans to restore this section of the line have been abandoned, due to declining passenger numbers and very high maintenance costs, and the section will be officially closed on 1 April 2021 to be replaced by a bus service.
+Plans to restore this section of the line have been abandoned, due to declining passenger numbers and very high maintenance costs, and the section was officially closed on 1 April 2021, and replaced by a bus service.